 A forum doesn’t have that power.
-Of course, you can subscribe to a particular thread, but in no way you can monitor all forums at one or if you really are very active, you can at most monitor a handful forums.
+Of course, you can subscribe to a particular thread, but in no way you can monitor all forums at one or if you really are very active, you can, at most, monitor a handful of forums.
 People could respond to the blogger immediately using the comment form or using a feature called trackbacking.
 Both comments and trackbacks are made available for the public to consume.

 What they are doing was trying to persuade you into buying their product or service, or join a program.
 If so, then run in the opposite direction.
 Those are what cause the fad to a certain extent.
 This will also help prevent your children from having prejudices.

 Remember that just because so many people are exaggerating about the blog doesn’t make it a less useful tool to add to your marketing mix.
 Just like the Internet.
 It is a relatively dangerous virtual place.
 Your computer can get infected by worms or viruses.
 Website defaced.
 Credit card number stolen.
 But that doesn’t make it less useful.